miharothl/VRND-Puzzler/README.md

 # Puzzler

-As part of my coursework with Udacity, I designed tested and iterated on a mobile VR expirience called Puazzler.
-In this game, players enter a gloomy dungeon with surreal looking orbs, and are asked to solve a puzzle similar to a simon says to move on.
+As part of my coursework with Udacity, I designed tested and iterated on a mobile VR expirience called Puzzler.
+In this game player enters a gloomy dungeon with surreal looking orbs and is asked to solve a puzzle similar to a simon says to move on.

 Check out the ![video](https://youtu.be/pnki555tHZU)

 ## Process Section

-# Statement of Purpose:
+# Statement of Purpose

 # Persona

-for this reason I created a user persona called Bob.
-Bob is a x year old gamer and has minimal expirience with VR.
-Bob likes playing gemas, but doesn't allweay get the time he needs to play them.
-He spend most of this gaming time on theh commute to work.
+I created a user persona called Peter.
+Peter is a 8 year old gamer and has minimal expirience with VR.
+He likes playing gamas and he is fascinated by the VR.
 He likes to solve puzzels.

-[image]

 ## Sketches